fpjohnston/TECO-64/doc/glossary.md

 **Dot**

-A mnemonic for "the current edit buffer pointer position".
-Stems from the fact that the . (dot, or period) TECO command returns this number as its value.
+A short-hand way to refer to the current position of the edit buffer pointer, so called because the TECO command "." returns that position as its value.

+*dot* always points to positions between characters; it never points at a character.
+The current character is considered to be the one immediately to the right of the edit buffer position represented by *dot*.

 **E command**